musetrainer/musetrainer/README.md

 # MuseTrainer

-> MusicXML Piano Trainer using MIDI devices
+> MusicXML Piano Trainer app for iPad and the Web

 ## Applications